 We will walk alongside you during this difficult time of grief.
 We will help you plan and implement a funeral service for your loved one and celebrate the promise of God’s gift of mercy and grace.
 Please contact the church office or one of the pastors for immediate assistance.

 Prayer is an integral part of the Christian faith.
 At Holy Trinity, we lift up our prayers in numerous ways: during worship with the prayers of the church, via our pastors, via our prayer team, and throughout our ministries.
 We will respect your privacy and will share your prayer as your request to be with the pastors only, heard during worship and/or with the prayer team.
 Please fill out our prayer request form which will be routed directly to the church office.
 You may also email them to firstname.lastname@example.org.

 Crisis or life Transition

 Life transitions and crises are never easy to go through.
 We are here to support you through trying times in any way we can.
 Please reach out if you need prayer or guidance.
-Fill out our prayer request form or email Pastor Katie at email@example.com
+Fill out our prayer request form or email Pastor Tim at email@example.com.

 End of life care

 Visitation and education are available for those with terminal illness and their families.
-Email Pastor Katie at firstname.lastname@example.org.
+Email Pastor Tim at firstname.lastname@example.org.

 Unfortunately, hospitals no longer automatically notify congregations when their members are admitted, unless requested.
 If you are in the hospital or have an upcoming surgery, please let us know and we will gladly respond.
 Contact the church office to notify us at (319) 665-2200 or email@example.com